serverlesspub/imagemagick-aws-lambda-2/README.md

 The default Docker image used is `lambci/lambda-base-2:build`.
 To use a different base, provide a `DOCKER_IMAGE` variable when invoking `make`.

+### Experimenting

+* `make bash` to open an interactive shell with all the build directories mounted
+* `make libs` to make only the libraries, useful to test building additional libraries without building ImageMagick itself

 ## Bundled libraries

 This is not a full-blown ImageMagick setup you can expect on a regular Linux box, it's a slimmed down version to save space that works with the most common formats.
 You can add more formats by including another library into the build process in [`src/Makefile`](src/Makefile).